yzpaul/ExpenseOwl/README.md

 - Multi-architecture Docker container with support for persistent storage
 - REST API for expense management
 - Single-user focused (mainly for a home lab deployment)
+- CSV export of all expense data from the UI
 - CLI for both server and client (if needed) operations
 - Custom categories via environment variable (`EXPENSE_CATEGORIES`) with sensible defaults
 - Custom currency symbol in the frontend via environment variable (`CURRENCY`)